Wellbeing in woodlands

 - “Helps me sleep better at night”

-Simply being in a woodland environment promotes calmness, helping our service users leave our wellbeing sessions feeling revived, refreshed and invigorated.
+Simply being in a woodland environment promotes calmness, helping our service users leave our wellbeing sessions feeling revived, mentally refreshed and physically invigorated.